otonyoadmin/0gravopenpub/pages/01.blog/df-link/item.md

 ---
-title: 'Now is the opvious clue'
+title: 'Now is the obvious clue'
 taxonomy:
     category:
         - blog